openstack-archive/apmec/README.md

 # apmec
-This project aims at building an automated platform for Mobile Edge Cloud (MEC) based on OpenStack
+This project aims at building an automated platform for Multi-access Edge Computing (MEC) based on OpenStack platform

 The objective of APMEC is to: